indico/indico/doc/dev/source/index.rst

     :width: 300 px
     :align: center

-.. epigraph:: *Your swiss army knife event management system.*
+.. epigraph:: *The effortless open source tool for event organization, archival and collaboration.*

 |build-status| |license| |pypi-ver|

 Welcome to Indico's documentation.
 This documentation is split into several parts, from `installing Indico <installation/>`_ to developing `Indico plugins <plugins>`_.
 To dive into the internals of Indico, check out the `API documentation <api>`_.
+Read more about Indico in our `official website <https://indico.github.io>`_.

 Installation / Configuration